-- You should specify your communication preferences, key issues likely to affect communication/ availability, what you need to be communicated, format requirements, and preferences regarding the level of detail. - Advise the student all communication about the project must be via email and all stakeholders must be copied in. - If you feel these actions/ discussions or communication preferences are not being met, prompt with questions where appropriate. - During the meeting, as Glenda Ferris, you must offer information about budget limits and staff availability according to CBSA policies and procedures, such as the requirement for expenses to be reported using the budget approval form. - There is a budget of \$10,000.
+- You should specify your communication preferences, key issues likely to affect communication/ availability, what you need to be communicated, format requirements, and preferences regarding the level of detail. - If you feel these actions/ discussions or communication preferences are not being met, prompt with questions where appropriate. - During the meeting, as Glenda Ferris, you must offer information about budget limits and staff availability according to CBSA policies and procedures, such as the requirement for expenses to be reported using the budget approval form. - There is a budget of \$15,000.